-A debtor or trustee filing a proof of claim in the name of a creditor under F.R.B.P.
+A debtor or trustee is responsible for service of a proof of claim filed pursuant to F.R.B.P.
+3004. filing a proof of claim in the name of a creditor under F.R.B.P.
 3004 must file an original and serve a copy on the creditor.